Sohyang

-Life and career

 Career

 Sohyang made her debut in 1996 with the song "Mr."(선생님).
 She was practicing in a recording studio and composer Jo Hwan-gon heard her singing and asked her to record a song with him.
 After being tested by him, Sohyang released her first single and then went on a tour with Jo Hwan-gon and participated in many concerts and musical performances.
 She joined her husband's family band "POS" and released several CCM albums.
-Sohyang became one of the most popular and influencing CCM singers of Korea.
+Sohyang became one of the most popular and influencing Christian Contemporary Music singers of Korea.
 She held concerts in around 50 countries until now.
-In 2014, she became the first non-US-American artist to sing the American national anthem at an NBA game.
+In 2014, she became the first non-American artist to sing the American national anthem at an NBA game.
 She achieved further fame when she sang with Kirk Franklin.

-Since 2012, Sohyang has participated multiple times on various television music competition programs Immortal Songs 2, King of Mask Singer, and I Am a Singer 2, winning twice on Immortal Songs 2 with songs "Lean on Me" and "Bridge over Troubled Water", and setting up a new record on King of Mask Singer.
+Since 2012, Sohyang has participated multiple times on various television music competition programs Immortal Songs 2, King of Mask Singer, and I Am a Singer 2, winning three times on Immortal Songs 2 with songs "Lean on Me", "Bridge over Troubled Water" and in 2023, "One Million Roses".
+She had also set a record on King of Mask Singer in 2017, before it was broken by Son Seung-Yeon.

 After winning the Michael Bolton special episode on Immortal Songs 2 with a score of 442 points (fifth-highest ever), Michael Bolton—who described Sohyang as a "virtuoso"—asked Sohyang to tour South Korea with him, and they performed many concerts together throughout the country.
 Furthermore, her performance of "Lean on Me" won an award at the 2015 Banff World Media Festival.